mlomb/battle/crates/wrapcmd/README.md

 # wrapcmd

 Wraps a child process so you can **record** everything that goes in and out on stdin, stdout, and stderr, then **play back** that session later.
-From the caller’s perspective, capture mode behaves like running the command directly: streams are forwarded while a transcript file is written.
+From the caller's perspective, capture mode behaves like running the command directly*: streams are forwarded while a transcript file is written.

 This is used to implement agent I/O capturing and referee diffing in `battle`.